 You’ve heard the term “catfish”?
 When someone says they’re someone they’re not?
 You know, like a 13-year-old girl claiming to be a 28-year-old supermodel, or a bored 40-something suburban dad claiming to be a hot young tech mogul.

-The latest term on the dating scene is “kittenfished,” which I think you might be in danger of doing (as I was for those first few weeks of my online dating experience).
+A lesser-known term on the dating scene is “kittenfished,” which I think you might be in danger of doing (as I was for those first few weeks of my online dating experience).
 Kittenfished is like being catfished, but on a smaller scale.
 It’s when someone has the experience of you saying you’re you, but what they see (or hear) is slightly misrepresentative of who you actually are.

 There’s a big difference between posting bad shots and posting “artsy” shots.
 Is your big, beautiful butt wedged into a chair so you can’t see three-quarters of it?
 That might be a little disingenuous of you—in other words, an artsy shot.
 Are you standing against a wall, but you’ve got your feet positioned in a way that captures your curves better than if you were to stand straight?
 That’s fine.
 The difference is the person can see where your curves start, and where they end, and where the big parts are, and where the smaller parts are, giving them the whole picture of who you are physically.

-* * Special note: Today’s photo is a spectacularly good representation of a full body shot for online dating.
+* * Special note: Today’s photo is a spectacularly good representation of a full-body shot for online dating.